 Interested applicants should send an email to Fahad Dogar (firstname.lastname@example.org) that includes a CV and an optional research statement.

 The Tufts CS department has grown significantly in the past decade in faculty, student size, and research funding.
+The department recently moved into the brand-new Joyce Cummings Center, which is also the home of Math, Economics, the Data Intensive Studies Center, and the Derby Entrepreneurship Center.
 Tufts offers the best of a liberal arts college atmosphere coupled with the intellectual and technological resources of an R1 research university.
 We support and encourage a culture of interdisciplinary research, and there are numerous such opportunities within the university.
 Located only six miles from historic downtown Boston, faculty members on the Tufts Medford/Somerville campus have extensive opportunities for academic and industrial collaboration outside of Tufts as well as participation in the rich intellectual life of the area.

 Tufts University is an Equal Opportunity/ Affirmative Action Employer.
 We are committed to increasing the diversity of our faculty and staff and fostering their success when hired.
-Members of underrepresented groups are welcome and strongly encouraged to apply.
 See the University’s Non-Discrimination statement and policy at https://oeo.tufts.edu/policies-procedures/non-discrimination/.
-If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, please contact us by calling Amin Fahimi Moghadam, OEO Accommodations Specialist, at 617-627-6363 or at email@example.com.
+If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, please contact us by calling the Office of Equal Opportunity (OEO) at 617-627-3298 or at email@example.com.
 Applicants can learn more about requesting reasonable accommodations at http://oeo.tufts.edu.